-SIZE: Footprint ” this side of the rock is CONVEX TRACK THE SIZE IS 3 “( from the middle toe to the heel ) AND 2 1/4″ from the left toe to the right toe /// THIS TRACK IS A PARTIAL TRACK AS IT IS MISSING PART OF THE MIDDLE TOE.
+SIZE: Footprint ” this side of the rock is CONCAVE TRACKS THE SIZE IS 4 “( from the middle toe to the heel ) AND 3 1/4″ from the left toe to the right toe /// ON THE OTHER SIDE OF THIS MATRIX THERE ARE 4 COMPLETE DINOSAUR FOOTPRINTS AND THEY ARE ALL CONVEX.

 This is a very nice dinosaur trace fossil.
 Dinosaur tracks have been chosen as the State Fossils of Massachusetts. sought by many collectors and it wonderfully exhibits the three-toed nature of the dinosaur’s foot .
 The track has been slightly darkened for contrast and is extremely well showcased on the plate of matrix.
 This is a striking example of a collectible dinosaur tracks that would display well on a shelf or in a display case and are quite rare as we don’t get many tracks like this plate.

 Footprints have been found in formations dating from the Late Triassic through to the early Cretaceous periods.
 They are found in the United States, Canada, Europe, Australia and China, but are most abundant on the east coast of North America.
 The name of the footprint is not the name of the Dinosaur.
 Coelophysis is the name of the dinosaur attributed to the name of the track.